Eram2831/cse15l-lab-reports/lab2report.md

 5) ![Image](key.png)

  In this screenshot it is showing the files that have the private key for logging into ieng6 computers.
-It is the authorized_keys.
+It is the authorized_keys files.

 6) ![Image](publickey.png)